Learn more about Partial Care Addiction Treatment at garden State Treatment Center.

 Almost everyone wonders if they can drink alcohol while taking antibiotics.
 As health experts, we say no. We often get questions about using levofloxacin and alcohol together, while some inquiries concern Levaquin and alcohol.
 Neither drug interacts well with alcohol, leaving you to deal with the consequences.
-We understand you need to use antibiotics sometimes for UTIs or other infections.
-However, taking them when you drink alcohol can create problems you do not want.
+We understand you need to use antibiotics sometimes for UTIs or other bacterial infections.
+However, taking them when you drink an amount of alcohol can create problems you do not want.

 Alcohol and Antibiotics